Charles Francis Rice

 Charles Francis Rice (April 4, 1851 – October 2, 1927) was a prominent minister and author.
-He was a member of the New England Conference of the Methodist Episcopal Church for 50 years, serving as a District Superintendent for five years and as President of the Massachusetts Federation of Churches for 10 years.
+He was a member of the New England Conference of the Methodist Episcopal Church for 50 years, serving as a District Superintendent for five years and as president of the Massachusetts Federation of Churches for 10 years.

 Early life and education

-He was born April 14, 1851 in the parsonage of the Walnut Street Church in Chelsea, Massachusetts, the third son of the Reverend William Rice and Caroline Laura North.
-He attended Springfield High School in Springfield, Massachusetts and Wesleyan University, graduating as Salutatorian in 1872.
+He was born April 14, 1851, in the parsonage of the Walnut Street Church in Chelsea, Massachusetts, the third son of the Reverend William Rice and Caroline Laura North.
+He attended Springfield High School in Springfield, Massachusetts, where he gave a valedictory address in 1868, and Wesleyan University, graduating as Salutatorian in 1872.
 He was a member of the Eclectic Society, and Phi Beta Kappa.
 He received an A.M. in 1875 and a D.D. degree from Wesleyan in 1893.

 The Wesleyan archives have his journals in which he describes his college experiences during the early 1870s.

 Career

 Teaching

-He taught classics at both Springfield High School (1872–73) and Wesleyan University (1874–77).
+Before entering the ministry, he taught classics at both Springfield High School (1872–73) and was a latin tutor at Wesleyan University (1874–77).
 In 1874, he worked in the Springfield City Library.

 While a faculty member at Wesleyan, he served on the committee on the Annual Examination and the committee on the Olin Prize.
-He also served as President of the General Alumni Association.
+He also served as president of the General Alumni Association.
 His father William Rice was a trustee, and his brother William North Rice was a professor and an acting president of Wesleyan.